Diving & Fishing

 The clear waters of the Gulf of Mexico and St. Andrew Bay are teeming with fish, including blue marlin, red snapper, mackerel, trout, pompano and cobia.
-More than 10 fishing tournaments are held here annually.
+It comes as no surprise that more than 10 fishing tournaments are held in Panama City Beach annually.
 Test your angling versatility by fly casting for redfish in St. Andrew Bay, trolling the emerald green waters of the Gulf of Mexico for a regal blue marlin, or playing tug-of-war with a feisty red snapper.
-There is no better spot in the southeast to dive than off the coast of Panama City Beach.
-The many natural and artificial reefs and the warm waters of the Gulf cultivate the ideal habitat for sea life.
-Some of the species you can spot while scuba diving or snorkeling includes sea turtles, dolphins, manta rays, starfish, sand dollars and puffer fish.
-Bay County is closed to Scalloping, Shellfish, and Oysters.

 St. Andrews State Park

 The State Park also offers two fishing piers.The Tiller Pier on the Gulf Side, and the other fishing pier gives fishermen access to the protected waters of the Grand Lagoon side.
 Fishing or walking on the piers is free, although there is a charge to enter the state park.